-Greetings I’m Craig Smyser with RE/MAX Capital City.
-For this episode of Discover Austin, we’re going to take in a little baseball at Dell Diamond, home of the Round Rock Express.
+Greetings I’m Craig Smyser.
+We’re going to take in a little bit of baseball for this episode of Discover Austin.
+We’re at Dell Diamond, home of the Round Rock Express.

 The Round Rock Express started playing in the 2000 season, the same year that Dell Diamond opened.
 The team is owned by a group led by Hall of Fame pitcher Nolan Ryan.
 Nolan’s nickname while playing was the Ryan Express, which is why the Round Rock Express is so named.
 Dell Diamond is owned by the city of Round Rock and leased to the team.
 While not going deep into the team history, the Express started out at a double-A minor league team but is now a triple-A team, which is just one step below the major leagues which means that some really good baseball is played here and you will occasionally get to see a big league star come through on a rehab stint.